 First we download the OVF appliance from https://flings.vmware.com/vcenter-event-broker-appliance and deploy it to our cluster

-I learned from my first failed VEBA deployment to read the instructions – it says the netmask should be in CIDR format, but I put in 255.255.255.0.
-Make sure you’re using CIDR format.
+I learned from my first failed 0.1 VEBA deployment to read the instructions – it says the netmask should be in CIDR format, but I put in 255.255.255.0.
+In 0.3, the subnet mask/network prefix is a dropdown, eliminating this problem.

 The POD CIDR network is an important setting new in 0.2.
 This network is how the containers inside the appliance communicate with each other.
 If the IP that you assign to the appliance is in the POD CIDR subnet, the containers will not come up and you will be unable to use the appliance.
 You must change either the POD CIDR address or the appliance’s IP address so they do not overlap.